michael-ignatiev/car-rental/readme.md

 # Car Rental

-Scalable RESTful API which provides functionality for car rental network.
+Scalable RESTful API which provides management functionality for car rental network.
 Authenticated users can choose and rent a car from list of available rental branches.

 Web application built on Laravel framework.
 Authentication implemented with OAuth protocol.
 Also implemented RBAC (Role Based Access Control).